A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Iterative Algorithm

 \subsection{Building the integer program.}

-We need to use in total at most two integer programs per iteration.
+In order to ensure that we keep getting closer to an optimal solution, we need to use in total at most two integer programs per iteration.
 The \emph{normal IP} and the \emph{big IP}.
 We want one of the following three scenarios to happen. \begin{enumerate} \item We find an optimal solution and we can confirm that it is optimal. \item We find at least one face that we can split and thus make progress. \item We find that our current granularity $\lambda$ is too high and we can update the granularity. \end{enumerate} Recall that the granularity is an estimate for the \visionstability.
-In case that we use critical witnesses, we are also content, to find unseen witnesses that we can add to the critical witness set.
+In case that we use critical witnesses, we are also content to find unseen witnesses that we can add to the critical witness set.

-\paragraph{Normal IP.} The normal IP is literally the same as the one-shot IP.
-In case the algorithm that we use critical witnesses the normal IP only adds constraints and variables for critical witnesses.
+\paragraph*{Normal IP.} The normal IP is the same as the one-shot IP.
+In case that we use critical witnesses the normal IP only adds constraints and variables for the critical witnesses.

-\paragraph{Big IP.} Before, we decrease the granularity, we want to make sure that we have not missed a face that we may want to split.
+\paragraph*{Big IP.} Before we decrease the granularity, we want to make sure that we have not missed a face that we may want to split.
 We construct the big IP with the purpose of finding a solution involving at least one splittable face.
-Let us denote by $s\in \Z$ the value of the normal IP rounded down.
-That is the number of used guards.
+Let us denote by $s\in \Z$ the value of the normal IP rounded down, which is the number of used guards.
 Given a set $S$ of faces and vertices, we denote the subset of splittable faces by~$\splittable(S)$.
 We define the objective function as